ralphrazzouk/transcript/phd/y1/spring/README.md

 # SPRING 2024

-This semester was my second semester as a Ph.D. student in physics at Purdue University.

 ## ASTR 562 - High-Energy Astrophysics

 In this course, we went over astronomical detectors, radiation and particles, stars, supernovae, pulsars, accretion, binaries, active galactic nuclei (AGN), gamma ray bursts (GRB), clusters, and dark matter.